Cograph Editing: Merging Modules is equivalent to Editing P4's

 Let $\P=\{M_1, \dots, M_k\}$ be a partition of the vertex set of a graph $G=(V,E)$.
 If every $M_i\in \P$ is a module of $G$, then $\P$ is a \emph{modular partition} of $G$.
 A non-trivial modular partition $\P=\{M_1, \dots, M_k\}$ that contains only maximal (w.r.t\ inclusion) strong modules is a \emph{maximal modular partition}.
 We denote the (unique) maximal modular partition of $G$ by $\Pmax(G)$.
 We will refer to the elements of $\Pmax(G[M])$ as the \emph{the children of $M$}.
 This terminology is motivated by the following considerations:

 The hierarchical structure of $\MD(G)$ gives rise to a canonical tree representation of $G$, which is usually called the \emph{modular decomposition tree} $\MDT(G)$ \cite{MR-84,HP:10}.
 The root of this tree is the trivial module $V$ and its $|V|$ leaves are the trivial modules $\{v\}$, $v \in V$.
 The set of leaves $L_v$ associated with the subtree rooted at an inner vertex $v$ induces a strong module of $G$.
-Moreover, inner vertices $v$ are labeled ``parallel'' if the induced subgraph $G[L_v]$ is disconnected, ``series'' if the complement $\overline{G[L_v]}$ is disconnected, and ``prime'' otherwise.
-The module $L_v$ of the induced subgraph $G[L_v]$ associated to a vertex $v$ labeled ``prime'' is called prime module.
-Note, the latter does not imply that $G[L_v]$ is prime, however, in all cases $G[L_v]/\Pmax(G[L_v])$ is prime \cite{HP:10}.
+In other words, each inner vertex $v$ of $\MDT(G)$ \emph{represents} the strong module $L_v$.
+An inner vertex $v$ is then labeled ``parallel'', ``series'', resp., ``prime'' if $L_v$ is a parallel, series, resp., prime module.
+The strong module $L_v$ of the induced subgraph $G[L_v]$ associated to a vertex $v$ labeled ``prime'' is called prime module.
+Note, the latter does not imply that the graph $G[L_v]$ is prime, however, in all cases the quotient graph $G[L_v]/\Pmax(G[L_v])$ is prime \cite{HP:10}.
 Similar to cotrees it holds that $xy\in E$ if $u=\lca_{\MDT(G)}(xy)$ is labeled ``series'', and $xy\notin E$ if $u=\lca_{\MDT(G)}(xy)$ is labeled ``parallel''.
 However, to trace back the full structure of a given graph $G$ from $\MDT(G)$ one has to store additionally the information of the subgraph $G[L_v]/\Pmax(G[L_v])$ in the vertices $v$ labeled ``prime''.
 Although, $\MD(G)\subseteq \M(G)$ does not represent all modules, we state the following remarkable fact \cite{Moh:85,DGC:1997}: Any subset $M\subseteq V$ is a module if and only if $M\in \MD(G)$ or $M$ is the union of children of non-prime modules.
 Thus, $\MDT(G)$ represents at least implicitly all modules of $G$.